-- (a) Any Person required to attend before the Tribunal may request to adduce witness evidence at the Tribunal hearing, provided that such a request is submitted to the Controlling Body in writing by no later than 10.00am on the day after notification of the charge or matter, and contains: - (i) the name and address of the witness; - (ii) the qualifications and experience of the expert witness, if applicable; and
+- (a) Any Person required to attend before the Tribunal may request to adduce witness evidence at the Tribunal hearing, provided that such a request is submitted to the Controlling Body in writing by no later than 10.00am on the day after notification of the charge or matter, and contains: - (i) the name and address of the witness;

-- (iii) the substance of the evidence it is proposed to adduce from the witness. - (b) Unless permission is granted by the Chairperson, a Person shall not adduce the evidence of a witness unless that Person complies with section 2.10(a) above. - (c) Only in compelling and exceptional circumstances, as determined by the Controlling Body in its absolute discretion, will the Tribunal receive evidence from a Person who is not recorded on the Club official team sheet for a relevant Match. - (d) Any video evidence which is not already in the possession of the Controlling Body must be submitted to the Controlling Body by Clubs by no later than midday on the day of the hearing.
+- (ii) the qualifications and experience of the expert witness, if applicable; and - (iii) the substance of the evidence it is proposed to adduce from the witness. - (b) Unless permission is granted by the Chairperson, a Person shall not adduce the evidence of a witness unless that Person complies with section 2.10(a) above. - (c) Only in compelling and exceptional circumstances, as determined by the Controlling Body in its absolute discretion, will the Tribunal receive evidence from a Person who is not recorded on the Club official team sheet for a relevant Match. - (d) Any video evidence which is not already in the possession of the Controlling Body must be submitted to the Controlling Body by Clubs at a time to be determined by the relevant Controlling Body.